-1. Shareholders entitled to attend and vote may vote by post or electronic means on the motions relating to the agenda, on the terms stipulated in the Articles of Association, these Regulations and any provisions passed by the Board in development of or supplementing those Regulations.
+1. Shareholders entitled to attend and vote may vote by post or electronic means on the motions relating to the agenda, as stipulated in the Articles of Association, these Regulations and any provisions passed by the Board in development of or supplementing those Regulations.